10 Steps to Turn Your Passion into Business

 - Having days-off and vacations (otherwise you will experience burnout really fast).

 6. Be prepared for the boring stuff.
 Every business has its boring side.
 Even though your passion will be your business you won’t escape this part of being an entrepreneur.
-Whether it is accounting and meticulous tax preparation, cleaning tons of dishes (if you choose cooking), fighting hundreds of spam messages on your blog or dealing with customers, you will have to get used to it.
+Whether it is accounting, meticulous personal tax software, cleaning tons of dishes (if you choose cooking), fighting hundreds of spam messages on your blog or dealing with customers, you will have to get used to it.
 There is nothing much exciting about it other than the fact that this boring stuff lets you enjoy what you are doing 90% of the time.

 7. Get some critique.
 You might think that your passion and idea for business is awesome but in reality it might be a disaster waiting to happen.
 Talk to your friends or family and let them critique your business to make sure that you have realistic expectations.
 Do not get offended when they criticize but rather use this information to come up with better plans for business.